 All RCMA policies apply to anything you write in a post or upload to the internet.
 You are legally responsible for the content you post on any social media network.
-You can be held personally liable for posting material that may be interpreted as offensive, obscene, profane, defamatory, embarrassing, threatening, harassing, bullying, discriminatory, hateful, racist, sexually explicit, or unlawful toward an RCMA child, parent, volunteer, or another employee.
-Unkind comments about an RCMA child, parent, or employee are also inappropriate.
+You can be held personally liable for posting material that may be interpreted as offensive, obscene, profane, defamatory, embarrassing, threatening, harassing, bullying, discriminatory, hateful, racist, sexually explicit, or unlawful.
+Unkind comments about an RCMA child, parent, volunteer, or employee are also inappropriate.